WebEngineering-Univaq/WebEngineering-Univaq.github.io/workspace-en.md

 on the corresponding sub-entry of the "*Servers*" node shown in the tab/box "*Services*" of the IDE and selecting "*Start*".
-If you you are prompted for credentials for the "*Tomcat Manager Application*", type the ones in the previous section.
+If you you are prompted for credentials for the "*Tomcat Manager Application*", type the ones defined in the previous section.
 Hopefully, you will see the server logs shown by the IDE listing a number of information lines that will end with a line like "*Server startup in \[...\] milliseconds*".
 This will confirm that the server started successfully.